Tracker mortgage scandal to have ‘limited’ impact on securitisations

 Rating agency DBRS says payouts are larger than those seen in other European cases

-DBRS rates about €12.3 billion of outstanding Irish residential mortgage securitisation (RMBS) bonds, with exposure to mortgages originated by ten lenders.
+DBRS rates about €12.3 billion of outstanding Irish residential mortgage securitisation (RMBS) bonds, with exposure to mortgages originated by 10 lenders.

-In a new review of how the scandal will impact on securitisation vehicles, DBRS said that as the redress and compensatory payments on offer from the impacted banks, which includes Bank of Ireland, AIB and KBC Bank, are “substantial”, it could mean that the outstanding balances of mortgages in the RMBS portfolios are reduced to the extent of the potential pay-outs.
+In a new review of how the scandal would impact on securitisation vehicles, DBRS said that as the redress and compensatory payments on offer from the impacted banks, which includes Bank of Ireland, AIB and KBC Bank, were “substantial”, it could mean that the outstanding balances of mortgages in the RMBS portfolios are reduced to the extent of the potential payouts.

-However it added that as the number accounts implicated are small (currently 33,700) “the overall impact is anticipated to be limited”.

-DBRS added that it anticipates that Irish RMBS are likely to see an increase in prepayment rates as sponsors (continue to) repurchase loans that are granted rate rectifications and/or balance write-downs, mitigating the impact on Irish mortgage securitisations.
+DBRS added that it anticipated that Irish RMBS were likely to see an increase in prepayment rates as sponsors (continue to) repurchase loans that were granted rate rectifications and/or balance write-downs, mitigating the impact on Irish mortgage securitisations.

-One risk however is that in cases where the lender no longer operates in Ireland, borrowers may be entitled to bring set-off claims against the securitisation issuers.
+One risk, however, was that in cases where the lender no longer operated in Ireland, borrowers may be entitled to bring set-off claims against the securitisation issuers.

 “There is more uncertainty as to whether securitised loans originated by these parties will result in liability falling on the securitisation issuers,” DBRS said.